 Lab exercises are due, in lab, at the beginning of your next class meeting - when you start the next lab.
 Late lab exercises will have their grade reduced 10% for each day received late unless you have a valid excuse that can be documented.
 Once labs are collected, any labs handed in after are considered late.
 This policy will be strictly enforced.
+Lab exercises must be stapled (no paper clips) with your name printed neatly in the space on the first page.
 If you miss a class session, you are still expected to do the weeks work.
 Do not wait until the next meeting to hand in or do your lab assignment.
 Please ask your lab instructor about how they would like for you to hand in any late labs.